odan/odan.github.io/_posts/2021-06-20-slim-memcached.md

 ## Memcached Extension Setup

-The Memcached API is available as a [PECL extension](https://www.php.net/manual/en/book.memcache.php) and is not bundled with PHP.
+The Memcached API is available as a PHP [PECL extension](https://www.php.net/manual/en/book.memcache.php).
 Information for installing this PECL extension may be found on [PHP.net](https://www.php.net/manual/en/memcache.installation.php)

 ### Memcached Extension Setup on XAMPP for Windows